 A high number of Pentecostals and Charismatics are surprised that such a crisis existed and remain skeptical about the above thesis.
 They want to see proof.
 So, the actual letter from Alfred Garr to a periodical named Confidence is digitized and presented below, untouched from the original on this very subject.

-Alfred Garr along with his wife Lillian were among the firstfruits to receive the blessing of tongues at the Azusa Street revival in 1906 and the first wave of missionaries to spread out the christian message with the pentecostal distinctive abroad.
+Alfred Garr along with his wife Lillian were among the firstfruits to receive the blessing of tongues at the Azusa Street revival in 1906 and the first wave of missionaries to spread out the christian message with the Pentecostal distinctive abroad.
 While speaking in tongues at Azusa, a foreigner suggested he was speaking in the Bengali language – the language of eastern India that crests the Bangladesh border.
 This was taken as a sign for missionary service.
 The Garr family set-off almost immediately to Kolkata (Calcutta) to fulfill this supernatural event.
-When he arrived in India, he found that this supernatural ability to speak Bengali did not reappear.

 The Azusa Street revival originally held the belief that tongues was a miracle of speaking one or more foreign languages.
 The concept of a divine language was in development but had no effect on Azusa at this time.

 The following is a response that was republished in the Confidence newsletter.

 Confidence: A Pentecostal Paper for Great Britain.
 A. A. Boddy Ed.
 Sunderland, England.
 May, 1908.
 No. 2.